How to write Markdown and prepare your environment (with VSCode)

 Let's get started!

-First, let's start writing Markdown.
+Let's start by writing in Markdown.

 So, let's learn how to write a title